Canola fields in Avon Valley

 Avon region

 Avon Valley region is a comfortable drive from Perth, making it a perfect day out, especially if you want to visit closer towns, like York or Beverley.
-The region is characterised by charming towns with lots of history, colourful green and yellow rolling hills and farmlands and masses of wildflowers in season.
+The region has charming towns with lots of history.
+It features colourful green and yellow rolling hills and farmlands.
+There are also masses of wildflowers in season.

 Granite Outcrops and Salt Lakes in Central and North East Wheatbelt